-Jerez de la Frontera is known as ´the city of sherry and horses´.
+Jerez de la Frontera is known as ´the city of sherry, horses and flamenco´.
 The sherries produced in the many bodegas here such as Tio Pepe and Harvey´s are world famous.
 The chalky flats around Jerez with the high temperatures and shelter from the winds a little further inland make fabulous growing conditions for the grapes in order to produce the highest quality ´fino´.

 The city itself offers plenty of history hidden in its pedestrian streets in the old town whilst the outer areas thrive with local businesses, large shopping malls and parks.